Ajla Tomljanović: Early and personal life

-Tomljanović was born in Zagreb to Croatian father Ratko Tomljanović who played handball professionally (winner of the 1992 and 1993 handball European Cup) and Bosniak mother Emina.
+Tomljanović was born in Zagreb to Croatian father Ratko Tomljanović who played handball professionally (junior world champion for Yugoslavia in 1987 and winner of the 1992 and 1993 handball European Cup) and Bosniak mother Emina.
 Her older sister Hana played tennis for the University of Virginia.
 Ajla began playing tennis at the age of six and moved to Florida for higher level training when she was 13.
 In the latter stages of 2014, Tomljanović took up permanent residency in Brisbane to be closer to her cousin Isabella Bozicevic's family who were based in the neighbouring Gold Coast as well as begin training at the Queensland Tennis Centre and in doing so switched allegiances to represent Australia in the four Grand Slams.

 Tomljanović became an Australian citizen in January 2018.
 After her application for Australian citizenship was approved it allowed her to begin representing her adopted country at WTA Tour events as well as competing for Australia in the Fed Cup.

 She was in a relationship with Australian tennis player Nick Kyrgios from 2017 to 2018.

 From 2019 until 2022, she dated Italian tennis player Matteo Berrettini.
-Tomljanovic is close friends with fellow player Félix Auger-Aliassime, who is dating her cousin.
+Tomljanovic is close friends with fellow player Félix Auger-Aliassime, who is married to her cousin Nina Ghaibi.

 Along with tennis, she is also a fan of basketball.